Switching AMS Systems in PropFuel

 3. Install the New AMS Connector Easily

-Now that you know what information is needed for the new AMS contact workflows, let’s get your new AMS connected to PropFuel.
+Now that you know what information is needed for the new AMS segments, let’s get your new AMS connected to PropFuel.

 Installing the new AMS connector is straightforward: